Guaranteed Scalable Learning of Latent Tree Models: APPROACH OVERVIEW

 The overall approach is depicted in Figure~\ref{Fig:StructureLearning}, where (a) and (b) show the data preprocessing step, (c) - (e) illustrate the divide-and-conquer step for structure and parameter learning.
+We will describe each step in details in the later sections.

-More specifically, we start with the parallel computation of pairwise \emph{multivariate information distances}.
-Information distance roughly measures the extent of correlation between different pairs of observed variables and requires SVD computations in step (a).
-Then in step (b) a Minimum Spanning Tree (MST) is constructed over observable variables in parallel~\cite{bader2006fast} using the \emph{multivariate information distance}.
-The local groups are also obtained through MST so that they are available for the structure and parameter learning step that follows.
+We start with the parallel computation of pairwise \emph{multivariate information distances} (defined in Definition~\ref{def:info_dist}) between all pairs of observed variables.
+Information distance roughly measures the correlation between different pairs of observed variables and requires SVD computations.
+For this example in Figure~\ref{Fig:StructureLearning}(a), the multivariate information distances between pairs of $\{v_1,\ldots,v_6\}$ will be estimated empirically via Equation~\eqref{eqn:info_dist_est}.
+Note that the tree structure is hidden and unknown.

+Then, as depicted in Figure~\ref{Fig:StructureLearning}(b), a Minimum Spanning Tree (MST) over the estimated pairwise multivariate information distances is constructed over observable variables in parallel~\citep{bader2006fast}.
+The local groups (pink and cyan) are also obtained through MST so that they are available for the structure and parameter learning step that follows.

 The structure and parameter learning is done jointly through a divide-and-conquer strategy.
-Step-(c) illustrates the divide step (or local learning), where local structure and parameter estimation is performed.
-It also performs the local merge to obtain group level structure and parameter estimates.
-After the local structure and parameter learning is finished within the groups, we perform merge operations among groups, again guided by the Minimum Spanning Tree structure.
-For the structure estimation it consists of a union operation of sub-trees; for the parameter estimation, it consists of linear algebraic operations.
-Since our method is unsupervised, an alignment procedure of the hidden states is carried out which finalizes the global estimates of the tree structure and the parameters.
+Figure~\ref{Fig:StructureLearning}(c) illustrates the divide step (or local learning), where local structure (LRG) and parameter estimation (tensor decomposition) is performed (Procedure~\ref{algo:plrg}).

+Our algorithm also performs the local merge to obtain group level structure and parameter estimates.
+As shown in Figure~\ref{Fig:StructureLearning}(d1) and (d2), after the local structure and parameter learning is finished within the groups, we perform merge operations among groups, again guided by the Minimum Spanning Tree structure.
+For the structure estimation it consists of a union operation of sub-trees (Procedure~\ref{algo:pmac}); for the parameter estimation, it consists of linear algebraic operations (Procedure~\ref{algo:alignment}) -- Since our method is unsupervised, an alignment procedure of the hidden states is carried out which finalizes the global estimates of the tree structure and the parameters.

-\section{Structure Learning}
+\section{STRUCTURE LEARNING}

 Structure learning in graphical models involves finding the underlying Markov graph, given the observed samples.
 For latent tree models, structure can be estimated via distance based methods.
 This involves computing certain {\em information} distances between any pair of observed variables, and then finding a tree which fits the computed distances.